odk-x/docs/odkx-src/build-app.rst

 Debugging Tables Web Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the :program:`Chrome` browser on your computer to inspect for devices and connect to this custom screen on your Android device, and debug from there.
+You can use the :program:`Chrome` browser on your computer to inspect for devices and connect to this custom screen on your Android device and debug from there.
 For this, you will need to set up remote debugging with instructions found here
 `Remote debug Android devices <https://developers.google.com/web/tools/chrome-devtools/remote-debugging/>`_ and perform the following steps.

   #.
 Open up the ODK-X Tables app on your phone.